flxo/rogcat/README.md

 cargo install rogcat
 ```

-or grab one of the binary releases on the GitHub page.
+or grab one of the [binary releases](https://github.com/flxo/rogcat/releases) on the GitHub page.

-## Configuration
+## Profiles

 Optionally `rogcat` reads a (`toml` formated) configuration file if present.
 This configuration may include tracing profiles
 ('-p') and settings.
 The possible options in the config file are a subset of the command line options.
 The configuration
 file is read from the location set in the environment variable `ROGCAT_CONFIG` or a fixed pathes depending on your OS:

-* MacOS: `Library/Application Support/rogcat/config.toml`
+* MacOS: `$HOME/Library/Application Support/rogcat/config.toml`
 * Linux: `$HOME/.config/rogcat/config.toml`
 * Windows: `%HOME%/AppData/Local/rogcat/config.toml`

 The environment variable overrules the default path.
-See `rogcat configuration --example`, `rogcat configuration --help` or `rogcat profiles --help`.
+See `rogcat profiles --example` or `rogcat profiles --help`.

 Example: